+The adequate versions of BDD to our problems are Multi-valued Decision Diagrams (MDD [16]) for CSP and Algebraic Decision Diagrams (ADD [17]) for VCSP.
+They make it possible to represent canonically a set of finite domains.
 We exploit the package extracted from VIS^1 .
 This package has been developed at the Colorado University.
 It also uses the CUDD package2.
 We note that, in most of the applications for efficiency questions, the multi-valued variable is built with sets of ROBDDs in the internal structures.
 Then, each one is decomposed in a set of binary variables.
-For example, in figure 2, we represent $x \in \{0, 1, 2\}$ by two binary variables.
-More generally, we decompose x in $log_2(|D_x|)$ binary variables (D_x indicates the field of values of x).
-In this manner, the set of the values taken by a multi-valued variable is built on a ROBDD.
-Of course, some packages implement directly MDDs without passing by ROBDD structure [16], but, unfortunately, they generally suffer from the problem of optimization [20].
+For example, in figure 3, we represent $x \in \{0, 1, 2\}$ by two binary variables.
+More generally, we decompose x in $log_2(max{a \in D_x}(a))$ binary variables (D_x denotes the value domain of x).
+In this manner, the set of the values taken by a multi-valued variable is built on a micro-structure ROBDD.
+Of course, there exist packages that implement directly MDDs without passing by ROBDD structure [19].
+Unfortunately they suffer in general from the problem of optimization [20].